avand/avand.github.com/_posts/2011-03-29-tests-pass-you-fail.markdown

 It can be a good thing.
 If the problem matters and the tests actually test the right things then it's a great thing.
 But it's easy to chase that high by writing tests that don't test the right thing, test something that's already tested or, worse, pass despite a feature that still doesn't work correctly.

-Don't lose site of your customers in spite of your test coverage.
+Don't lose sight of your customers in spite of your test coverage.

 ## You Fear Failure